 Christmas is a time for eating, drinking, and being together here in Spain.
-Discover the most traditional Christmas foods in Spain with these delicious Spanish recipes for a classic holiday feast!
+Discover the most traditional Spanish Christmas foods with these delicious Spanish recipes.
+Prepare a classic holiday feast, Spanish style!

 Christmas in Spain is celebrated, above all else, at the table.
 Families pack into overflowing dining rooms for holiday meals that last longer than most American football games.